jones-joestar/MarvinOS-public/README.md

 ## Overview

 MarvinOS is a monolithic kernel operating system targeting x86-64 hardware with UEFI boot support.
 It implements a custom UEFI bootloader, a higher-half kernel, process isolation via paging, a FAT filesystem driver, PS/2 keyboard input, sound output (Sound Blaster 16 / PC speaker fallback), and a port of [doomgeneric](https://github.com/ozkl/doomgeneric) as its flagship application.
+To play doom, you need a WAD file containing the game data.
+Put the file into the (`rootfs/`) directory.

 **Key components:**
 - UEFI bootloader (`src/bootloader/`) — sets up GOP framebuffer, loads kernel at `0x200000`, exits boot services